Ahmed-Nadeem-Malik/WordSearch/README.md

 # Word Search

-This document summarizes three versions of a word search implementation and their performance differences, focusing on the impact of multiprocessing.
+This document summarizes four versions of a word search implementation and their performance differences, focusing on the impact of multiprocessing.
 Tested on python 3.14

 ---